-Inflammatory breast cancer (IBC) causes a number of signs and symptoms, most of which develop quickly (within 3-6 months), including:
+Inflammatory breast cancer (IBC) can cause a number of signs and symptoms, most of which develop quickly (within 3 to 6 months), including:

 If you have any of these symptoms, it does not mean that you have IBC, but you should see a doctor right away.
 Tenderness, redness, warmth, and itching are also common symptoms of a breast infection or inflammation, such as mastitis if you’re pregnant or breastfeeding.
 Because these problems are much more common than IBC, your doctor might suspect infection at first as a cause and treat you with antibiotics.

 Treatment with antibiotics may be a good first step, but if your symptoms don’t get better in 7 to 10 days, more tests need to be done to look for cancer.
 Let your doctor know if it doesn't help, especially if the symptoms get worse or the affected area gets larger.
 The possibility of IBC should be considered more strongly if you have these symptoms and are not pregnant or breastfeeding, or have been through menopause.
 Ask to see a specialist (like a breast surgeon) if you’re concerned.